Skip to main content

 • “How many accounts have a balance over $1M?”
 It snapshots the VSAM file, decodes via copybook, runs SQL.

-Mutating actions — writing a dataset, submitting a job, modifying CICS resources — pause for your approval.
-The agent shows the exact change.
-You approve or reject.
+Mutating actions like writing a dataset, submitting a job, or modifying CICS resources pause for your approval.
+Approve to run, reject to cancel.
 See Tools.

 Who uses it